 Dr. Donald Tipple has almost thirty years of experience with implants, and has noticed a few issues with the current design aside from the loosening of the screw.
 He dislikes how the screw is difficult to use in the mouth, as it is difficult to line up the screwdriver with the head of the screw.
-Although the project focuses mainly on avoiding the loosening of screws, creating small adjustments that allow more ease of implantation would be ideal to optimize our design.

 Studies have shown that around five percent of dental implants fail [1].
-While this is not a large amount, replacing the abutment and crown can be tedious and require additional work for the dentist.
+While this is not a large amount, replacing the abutment and crown can be tedious, require additional work for the dentist, and create an unideal situation for the patient.
 Dental implants can fail from occlusal forces from everyday use.
 The loosening of the implant can also cause discomfort for the patient, as it is possible for gums to grow between the part implanted into the jaw, and the screw that the crown is attached to.
-When the gum grows it can become pinched between these two parts and cause discomfort for the patient.
+When the gum grows, it can become pinched between these two parts and cause discomfort for the patient.

-A common design that is currently used is called the screwmentable.
+A common dental implant design that is currently used is called the screwmentable.
 It features a small screw that screws into the implant with an abutment, which is what the crown is designed around [2].
-While this piece has worked well, there are still many cases where the screw comes loose.
-In order to improve this, a system will be implemented to decrease the number of loosened screws, and save both the dentists and patients time.
-Current designs that intend to prevent loosening often involve the use of many additional pieces which end up taking more time for dentists in the long run.
+While this piece has worked well, dentists still experience about one case per year in which the screw comes loose.
+In order to improve this, a system will be implemented to decrease the number of loosened screws, saving both the dentists and patients time.
+Competing designs that intend to prevent loosening involve a whole different implant system that does not work with our client's current design.
+The Straumann RidgeFit system utilizes a retention cap on top of the implant to hold the abutment in place instead of the abutment being screwed into the implant.
+This incorporates additional pieces such as posts, matrix housings, spacers, and collars which end up taking more time for dentists in the long run.
 A patented design uses a locking cap to prevent loosening [3].
 While this does a good job of securing the screw in place, It requires an extra piece, and therefore is more work for the dentist implanting the crown.